OVERCOMING THE SAINTS

 Patience.

-And not only so, but we glory in tribulations also: knowing that tribulation worketh patience; (Romans 5:3)
+And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; (Romans 5:3)

-Knowing this, that the trying of your faith worketh patience.
-But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.
+But let patience have its perfect work, that you may be perfect and complete, lacking nothing.
 (James 1:3,4)

 God’s holiness.

-For they verily for a few days chastened us after their own pleasure; but he for our profit, that we might be partakers of his holiness.
+For they indeed for a few days chastened us as seemed best to them, but He for our profit, that we may be partakers of His holiness.
 (Hebrews 12:10)

 Being worthy of the Kingdom.

-Which is a manifest token of the righteous judgment of God, that ye may be counted worthy of the kingdom of God, for which ye also suffer: (II Thessalonians 1:5)
+which is manifest evidence of the righteous judgment of God, that you may be counted worthy of the kingdom of God, for which you also suffer; (II Thessalonians 1:5)

 Obedience.

-Though he were a Son, yet learned he obedience by the things which he suffered; (Hebrews 5:8)
+though He was a Son, yet He learned obedience by the things which He suffered.
+(Hebrews 5:8)

 God brings us through the pressures and troubles of the wilderness until He has been assured we will obey Him.
 He humbles us.
 He causes us to go hungry and thirsty until we cry out in anguish.
 He takes away every security and hope until we learn to live by the Word coming continually from the mouth of the Lord Jesus.